The Effect of Foreground Galaxies on the Estimation of the Hubble Constant from Type Ia Supernovae: Conclusion

 \section{Conclusion}

-With the forthcoming launch of surveys such as the Legacy Survey of Space and Time (LSST) by the Vera C. Rubin Observatory and the JWST, we anticipate a significant increase in the size of observed SNe Ia samples as well as their redshift span.
-This will likely shift the dominant source of error in $H_0$ estimates from statistical to systematic errors, emphasising the need for a more robust consideration of smaller systematic biases to keep improving our late-time constraints on $H_0$.
-This work assesses how foreground galaxies that obstruct the lines of sight to certain supernovae in our observations can bias our estimation of the Hubble constant.
+With the forthcoming launch of surveys such as the \textit{Legacy Survey of Space and Time (LSST)} by the \textit{Vera C. Rubin Observatory} and the \textit{James Webb Space Telescope (JWST)}, we anticipate a significant increase in the size of observed SNe Ia samples and their redshift span.
+This will likely shift the dominant source of error in $H_0$ estimates from statistical to systematic errors and emphasises the need for a more robust consideration of smaller systematic biases so that we can continue to improve our late-time constraints on $H_0$.
+This work assessed how foreground galaxies that obstruct the lines of sight to certain supernovae in our observations can bias our estimation of the Hubble constant.

-Using a synthetic SNe Ia catalogue, we show that fewer than one percent of high-redshift supernovae are potentially obstructed by a foreground galaxy.
-On average, this small percentage of blocked sources are, however, more magnified than their visible counterparts, as they tend to lie along over-dense lines of sight.
+Using a synthetic SNe Ia catalogue, we showed that fewer than $1 \%$ of high-redshift supernovae are potentially obstructed by a foreground galaxy.
+These few blocked sources are, however, more magnified than their visible counterparts, however, because they tend to lie along over-dense lines of sight.
 In its simplest form, this blocking excludes certain supernovae from observed samples.
-We find that this selection bias leads to a slight overestimation of $H_0$, which is not statistically significant given the uncertainties in the latest constraints on $H_0$.
+This selection bias leads to a slight overestimation of $H_0$ that is not statistically significant given the uncertainties in the latest constraints on $H_0$.